gabriellawong/pyiat/docs/userguide.rst

 Using pyiat
 ==========================================

-To run the standard weighted IAT scoring algorithm that will return a dataframe error percentages, percentages of too fast/too slow trials, poor performance flags (e.g. a subject made more errors than the cutoff for poor performance) and D scores, enter
+To run the standard weighted IAT scoring algorithm enter

-- the pandas dataframe contain raw IAT data
+- the pandas dataframe containing raw IAT data (all trials for all subjects together)
-- column containing subject numbers
+- name of column containing subject numbers
-- column containing reaction time
+- name of column containing reaction time
-- column containing the condition for each trial
+- name of column containing the condition for each trial
-- column containing accuracy where 1 is correct and 0 is an error (can enter an argument to switch where error is 1 and correct is 0)
+- name of column containing accuracy where 1 is correct and 0 is an error (see Additional Options below for information on entering a column where errors are 1 and correct trials are 0)
 - the name of each condition (maximum 2)
-- the column containing block number and
+- name of the column containing block number and
-- a list of which 4 blocks
+- a list of which 4 blocks to score

+It will return a dataframe containing error percentages, percentages of too fast/too slow trials, poor performance flags (e.g. a subject made more errors than the cutoff for poor performance) and D scores.

 ::